Skip to main content

 Success stories to replicate and scale

-I was honored — and it was a blast! — to take part in a panel discussion with other outsourcing companies operating in Rwanda.
+I was honoured — and it was a blast! — to take part in a panel discussion with other outsourcing companies operating in Rwanda.
 We had a candid exchange about the sobering challenges of doing business here and wild successes, too.

 • E-commerce: A German retail company could not meet demand for video and image editing with its teams based in Philippines and India.
 Volume was rising and product images need to get posted to the website quickly to maximise sales.
-In six weeks, 30-40 Rwandans were hired to do the work, eventually handling 40% of global image editing volume, and proving local labor is capable of complex and specialised work.
+In six weeks, 30-40 Rwandans were hired to do the work, eventually handling 40% of global image editing volume, and proving local labour is capable of complex and specialised work.
 That Germany and Rwanda are in same time zone was an added bonus.

 • Technology: A German software company needed developers during the peak season to test and debug software.
 A Rwanda team was hired to test the software and because they work within the corporate global team, high standards of quality and delivery were consistent.

 • High tech: A privately owned U.S. drone-delivery company transports medications, whole blood, platelets, and plasma to hospitals in Rwanda, in as short as 20-30 minutes.
 That’s a life-saver, given how ground transportation is slowed by the mountainous terrain.
-The endeavor was made possible after the local government passed legislation to accommodate aviation using drones.
-The company now has two distribution centers in Rwanda; its unmanned flights shorten delivery times by 61% and reduce blood products’ waste (expiration) by 67%, according to research published in The Lancet.
+The endeavour was made possible after the local government passed legislation to accommodate aviation using drones.
+The company now has two distribution centres in Rwanda; its unmanned flights shorten delivery times by 61% and reduce blood products’ waste (expiration) by 67%, according to research published in The Lancet.

 It’s clear that an Impact-based workforce in Rwanda already is providing high-quality support at a lower cost, which is enabling these companies’ success, but also provides a direct, measurable contribution to improving companies' social scores within their ESG metrics.